 Turn on automatic backups for Google Photos

-Google Photos free photo backups are amazing and free and help us keep treasured memories of beloved family members and pets and you need to turn on free backups right now so you don't forget to do it later!
+Google Photos automatic photo backups are amazing and help us keep treasured memories of beloved family members and pets.
+While they may no longer be totally free, you should still turn on automatic backups right now so you don't forget to do it later!

 How to turn on Google Photos automatic backups